PullingStrings/multi-step-form-main/README.md

 - **Next.js**: A React framework for server-rendered applications.
 - **TypeScript**: Ensures type safety and enhances the development experience.
 - **React Context API**: For state management across the multi-step form.
-- Additional technologies/libraries: [List any other significant libraries or tools used]

 ## Getting Started